12 minute read

 IBM Watson's text mining capabilities include natural language understanding, sentiment analysis, and entity extraction.

-It also provides real-time insights from data-driven content through visualizations and other cognitive services like machine translation and speech-to-text conversions.
+It also provides real-time insights from data-driven content through visualisations and other cognitive services like machine translation and speech-to-text conversions.

 Core features of IBM Watson